Western Berlin suburban railroad: History

 Passenger numbers continued to rise due to further settlement along Kurfürstendamm and in Grunewald.
 The opening of the Untergrundbahn in Tauentzienstraße and Kleiststraße did nothing to stop this.
-The WBV increased the frequency from 15-20 minutes to 10-15 minutes, with some services running every 7½ minutes.
+The WBV increased the frequency from 15 to 20 minutes to 10-15 minutes, with some services running every 7½ minutes.
 On line A, additional Amplifier trains ran between Potsdamer Platz and Bismarckplatz in Grunewald.
 On September 1, 1905, the WBV discontinued Line C and Line 52 of the GBS took over its duties.
 The line ran as a connecting service with the WBV.
 In the following years, GBS extended further lines into the WBV's transport area.

 The network was extensively expanded between 1907 and 1914.
 On May 27, 1907, the company set up a ring line H, which ran under the name "Westring" from Schöneberg via Zoologischer Garten station and Wilmersdorf back to Schöneberg.
 September 1, 1910 brought with it three extensions.
 Firstly, lines D and E were extended from Schloßpark in Steglitz to Händelplatz in Groß-Lichterfelde.
 At the same time, line G was withdrawn from Bahnhof Zoo and re-routed via Lützowplatz, Großer Stern and Brandenburger Tor to Dorotheenstraße corner of Am Kupfergraben.
 Line B was also extended from Hagenplatz via Kurfürstendamm to Nollendorfplatz.
 In the same year, the Große Berliner Straßenbahn and Westliche Berliner Vorortbahn concluded a new consent agreement with the city of Wilmersdorf, which was valid until the end of 1999.
 In this agreement, the streetcar companies undertook to build twelve kilometers of new track each year and, depending on population growth, to further increase the frequency of services.
 In addition, the companies waived any objections to the upcoming rapid transit projects (in particular the Wilmersdorf-Dahlem subway line) and a possible expansion of bus services.
 In return, the city agreed to waive its rights to levy charges and a large part of the paving costs to be borne by the companies until 1950.